 Next to commission rates, being able to trade what you want is important.
 Merrill Edge offers clients Stock Trading, Options Trading and Mutual Funds while Charles Schwab offers Stock Trading, Options Trading, Mutual Funds and Futures Trading.
 Looking at mutual funds, Merrill Edge boasts an offering of 7649 mutual funds compared to Charles Schwab's 5165 available funds.
 Commission free ETFs can also be valuable for customers, with Charles Schwab having the upper hand thanks to its 229 available commission free ETFs compared to Merrill Edge's offering of 0.

-Finally, by comparing the each broker's website and platform features, we can surface interesting differences.
+Trading access aside, by comparing popular features and functionality, we can break down relevant differences between both brokers.
 Neither Charles Schwab and Merrill Edge offer virtual trading.
-For mobile trading, Both Charles Schwab and Merrill Edge offer clients access to an iPhone App, iPad App and Android App.
-Online banking is also used by many customers, and multiple full-service brokerages provide these services.
-Both Charles Schwab and Merrill Edge offer Checking Accounts, Savings Accounts, Debit Cards, Credit Cards and Mortgage Loans.
-All factors considered, when it comes to platform tools, research, and mobile trading, Charles Schwab finished with awards Best in Class - Platforms & Tools and Best in Class - Research in 2017, while Merrill Edge came up with Best in Class - Research.
+Taking a look at mobile trading, Charles Schwab and Merrill Edge both have a iPhone App, iPad App and Android App.
+Not to be left out, online banking is also a nice benefit for many investors, and some brokerages provide these services to clients.
+Checking Accounts, Savings Accounts, Debit Cards, Credit Cards and Mortgage Loans are available to customers of Charles Schwab and Merrill Edge.
+On the whole, when it comes to tools, research, and mobile trading, Charles Schwab was rated Best in Class - Platforms & Tools and Best in Class - Research in 2017, while Merrill Edge was rated Best in Class - Research.

-Overall, Charles Schwab comes out on top with 4.50 stars over Merrill Edge's 4.00 stars.
+Overall, Charles Schwab boasts 4.50 stars versus Merrill Edge's 4.00 stars.